 This is why I’m here and not at work somewhere.
 Why I’m right here, and not up on the mountain flying, the mountain which is hidden behind the red-tile roof of the Westamerica Bank where the Covid tent is, now closed, perhaps forever, because we don’t need banks anymore, and we don’t need buildings for banks anymore.
 This is why I am not out in the bay, in the cold water, the edges of my body merging with the salt and the whorls of the tide and the birds that cry and cry.
 This is why I’m not doing my taxes.
 This is why I’m not picking my kids up from school.

 There it is.
 My core wound, as Val Kilmer put it, same deal—I just read his book—although he did eventually have kids, and so he was healed.
 Well, before the cancer.
 For my part, I had to find another way.

 This is why I’m here.
 This is why I’m at my storage unit, digging a box labeled “S5” out from behind the living-room chairs wrapped in plastic to find a book that will help me remember what the voice in my head meant by “love is not a promise.”
-And really, I just stopped here on my way, leaving yet again, heading down the road to see the woman that I met who lives somewhere else, a woman that has shown me that I can love and be loved and be love and that I’m trying to write a song here, and that I may not have to leave after all, and that the song is about leaving and not having to leave, that it’s about about having to leave and not wanting to leave, and that I’m trying to write a song here, and that the song is about home, and that that is why I’m here.
+And really, I just stopped here on my way, leaving yet again, heading down the road to see the woman that I met who lives somewhere else, a woman that has shown me that I can love and be loved and be love and that I’m trying to write a song here, and that I may not have to leave after all, and that the song is about leaving and not having to leave, about having to leave and not wanting to leave, and that I’m trying to write a song here, and that the song is about home, and that that is why I’m here.